The End of the Age

 This emphasis on the age that was then present is also found in Matthew 13: 49; 28: 20; 1 Corinthians 2:6–8; 2 Corinthians 4:4 and Hebrews 9:26.
 In addition, the texts of Mark 10:30 and Luke 20:30, 35, there is a clear indication of the existence of two distinct ages.
 In all of the texts referenced, the Old KJV makes the same translation error by using “world” when “age” should be used.

-Hebrews 6:5 clearly announces a new age to come which is yet future by stating, “And have tasted the good word of God, and the powers of the world [age] to come.”
+Hebrews 6:5 clearly announces a new age to come which was yet future to the Hebrew writer at the time the document was written by stating, “And have tasted the good word of God, and the powers of the world [age] to come.”
 Therefore, we are clearly dealing with a question of two “ages” in this study.
+It is imperative that we today realize that the age that wasa future at the time of the book of Hebrews was being written is now in the past for us today.

 Moving on to Hebrews 9:26 we discover still another important aspect of these two ages.
 From the context of Hebrews 9:26 we find that the end of the first age can be characterized by its having in its closing moments the crucifixion and death of Jesus Christ.
 This is made clear to us when we read verses 24 through 28 of that chapter.